 The injury rates of both preexperiment and experimental fish were generally high but most injuries consisted of minor damage to fins and scales.
 Among the four treatments, significant differences in injury indices were apparently related to the duration of laboratory holding, with larger, older fish exhibiting more damage...
 Within treatments, the injury index was not significantly affected by either flow regime or screen contact rate (regression and correlation, P > 0.3, all tests) and, in general, preexperimental indices were similar to those measured for fish after exposure in the Fish Treadmill.

-Of the more than 3,200 fish tested, only five fish from four experiments died during the experiment and one fish, from a fifth experiment, during the 48-h postexperiment period.
+Of the more than 3,200 fish tested, only five fish from four experiments died during the experiment and one fish, from a fifth experiment, during the 48-h post-experiment period.
 Two of the mortalities were from daytime experiments and four were from nighttime experiments.
 All mortalities were from flow treatments with a sweeping flow component, but the small number precluded the detection of significant flow effects on survival.
 The death of these fish did not appear to be related to observed impingements.

 Swanson et al. (2004) concluded that fish screen designs that minimize screen exposure duration (e.g., via reduced screen length or increased sweeping velocities) should optimally protect juvenile Chinook salmon.
-To inform potential juvenile Chinook salmon screen passage time past the Red Bluff and Hamilton City intakes, for this BA the methods applied in the California WaterFix BA (ICF International 2016, Appendix 5.D: 5.D-1) based on Swanson et al. (2004: 272) were used.
+To inform potential juvenile Chinook salmon screen passage time past the Red Bluff and Hamilton City intakes, the methods applied in the California WaterFix BA (ICF International 2016:Appendix 5.D, 5.D-1) based on Swanson et al. (2004: 272) were used.
 In addition, to estimate potential number of screen contacts for juvenile Chinook salmon, the daytime and nighttime contact rate equations from Swanson et al. (2004: 272) were used:

 Contact rate (daytime) = 0.158(SL) - 0.008(SWP) - 0.006(D) - 0.001(SL*T )